k0pernicus/A2DI_PDenis_2/README.md

 d1 : Romeo and Juliet
 d2 : Juliet: O happy dagger
 d3 : Romeo died by dagger
-d4 : Live free or die, that's the New-Hampsphère motto" d5 : Did you know, New-Hampsphère is in New England
+d4 : Live free or die, that's the New-Hampsphire motto" d5 : Did you know, New-Hampsphire is in New England

 q  : dies dagger